samuel-book/samuel_shap_paper_1/paper/6_appendix.md

 ### Waterfall plots for individual patient predictions

 Waterfall plots show the influence of features for an individual prediction.
-We generally handle SHAP values as how they affect log odds of receiving thrombolysis, but for individual predictions, probability plots are more intuitive.
+We generally handle SHAP values as how they affect log odds of receiving thrombolysis, but for individual predictions, probability plots are more intuitive for many people to follow.
 The example shown below is for a patient with a low probability of receiving thrombolysis.
-The model starts with a base prediction of a 24% probability of receiving thrombolysis, before feature values are taken into account.
-Some features increase that base probability of receiving thrombolysis, those are onet-to-arrival time, having a precise onset time, having no prior disability, and being young.
-Three features then reduce the probability of receiving thrombolysis: the hospital they attended, the long arrival-to-scan time, and having a mild stroke, with a resulting final probability of receiving thrombolysis of 3%.
+The model started with a base prediction of a 24% probability of receiving thrombolysis, before feature values are taken into account.
+Some features (coloured red) increased that base probability of receiving thrombolysis; those were onet-to-arrival time, having a precise onset time, having no prior disability, and being young.
+Three features (shown in blue) reduced the probability of receiving thrombolysis: the hospital they attended, the long arrival-to-scan time, and having a mild stroke, with a resulting final probability of receiving thrombolysis of 3%.

 <img src="./images/03_xgb_10_features_waterfall_probability_low.jpg" width="600"/>

+*Waterfall plot showing the influence of each feature on the predicted probability of a single patient receiving thrombolysis.
+This example is for a patient with a predicted low probability of receiving thrombolysis.*

 We may see a similar plot for a patient with a high (96%) probability of receiving thrombolysis.

 <img src="./images/03_xgb_10_features_waterfall_probability_high.jpg" width="600"/>

+*Waterfall plot showing the influence of each feature on the predicted probability of a single patient receiving thrombolysis.
+This example is for a patient with a predicted high probability of receiving thrombolysis.*

 ## Hospital SHAP interactions

-Below are three examples of how a particular hospital modifies the general SHAP effects - either strengthening the effect, of attenuating it.
+Below are three examples of how a particular hospital modified the general SHAP effects - either strengthening the effect, of attenuating it.

 ### Hospital and onset time interaction